| Title: | Explore the Innards of 'ggplot2' Objects |

-Extensions to 'ggplot2' providing low-level debug tools: statistics and geometries echoing their data argument.
+Extensions to 'ggplot2' providing low-level debug tools: statistics, and geometries echoing their data argument, and functions to inspect theme objects.
 Layer manipulation: deletion, insertion, extraction and reordering of layers.
 Deletion of unused variables from the data object embedded in "ggplot" objects.

 The new facilities for cleanly defining new stats and geoms added to package 'ggplot2' in version 2.0.0 gave origin to this package.
 I needed tools to help me learn how layers work and to debug the extensions to 'ggplot2' that I was developing.
 I share them through this package in the hope that they will help other users of 'ggplot2' understand how this this very popular graphics package works internally.
 The vignettes provide examples of how to use these tools both for debugging and learning how ggplots are stored.